ppomes/myanon/README.md

 A configuration file is used to store the hmac secret and to select which fields need to be anonymized.
 A self-commented sample is provided (main/myanon-sample.conf)

-This tool is in alfa stage.
+This tool is in alpha stage.
 Please report any issue.

 ## Simple use case